History of Christianity and homosexuality: Diverging opinions in modern era

 Historically, Christian churches have regarded homosexual sex as sinful, based on the Catholic understanding of the natural law and traditional interpretations of certain passages in the Bible.
-This position is today affirmed by groups representing most Christians, including the Catholic Church (1.1 billion members), Orthodox Church (250 million members), and some Protestant denominations, especially most Pentecostal churches, Evangelical churches such as the Southern Baptist Convention (16.3 million members) and the United Methodist Church (12 million members).
+This position is today affirmed by groups representing most Christians, including the Catholic Church (1.1 billion members), Orthodox Church (250 million members), and some Protestant denominations, especially most Pentecostal churches, Evangelical churches such as the Southern Baptist Convention (16.3 million members).
 In November 2022 the LDS Church (nearly 17 million members) came out in support of the U.S. government protecting same-sex marriage.
 Although these groups of Christian denominational churches regard homosexuality as sin, and not to be embraced, they do declare that it is their duty to love the sinner but hate the sin.
 They will therefore receive a homosexual person in their congregation not for the purpose of being inclusive of that person's lifestyle but are of the belief that God can change that person's heart and life and take away his homosexual sins like any other sin through the shed blood of Jesus Christ as stated in the New Testament book 1John 1:7.
 So, because of their belief that homosexuality is a condition of the heart and not that the person is born that way, they believe that homosexuals can be turned straight if they fully turn their heart to Christ.
-The message towards homosexuals by one large evangelical church located West South-Central region of America are thus, "THE BATTLE CRY has been sounded, the fight has been started, and the stones have been thrown.
+The message towards homosexuals by one large evangelical church located West South-Central region of America is thus, "THE BATTLE CRY has been sounded, the fight has been started, and the stones have been thrown.
 Indeed, the nation is once again divided, and the war for the soul of America has begun!
 So, how should a Christian fight?
 That fight should certainly not be with hate because it is not the sinner whom God hates; rather, it is his sin.
 It is homosexuality that we are against, not the homosexual."